Kotlin/dokka/docs/topics/dokka-gradle-configuration-options.md

     dokkaPublications.html {
         moduleName.set(project.name)
         moduleVersion.set(project.version.toString())
-        outputDirectory.set(layout.buildDirectory.dir("dokka/html"))
+        // Standard output directory for HTML documentation outputDirectory.set(layout.buildDirectory.dir("dokka/html"))
         failOnWarning.set(false)
         suppressInheritedMembers.set(false)
+        suppressObviousFunctions.set(true)
         offlineMode.set(false)
-        suppressObviousFunctions.set(true)
         includes.from("packages.md", "extra.md")

         // Output directory for additional files
-        // Use this block when you want to change the output directory and include extra files outputDirectory.set(rootDir.resolve("docs/api/0.x"))
+        // Use this block instead of the standard when you
+        // want to change the output directory and include extra files outputDirectory.set(rootDir.resolve("docs/api/0.x"))

+        // Use this block instead of the standard when you want to include
+        // specific files (such as README.md) from the project root includes.from(rootDir.resolve("README.md"))

         // Use fileTree to add multiple files includes.from(